Philippine Army Reserve Command

-The Reserve Command (RESCOM; Pangasiwaan ng Panlaáng Kawal) is a major support command of the Philippine Army.
-It was created for the sole purpose of reserve force management, organization and Government Arsenal procurement.
+The Reserve Command (RESCOM; Pangasiwaan ng Panlaáng Kawal) is one of the Philippine Army's Major Support Commands created for the sole purpose of reserve force management, organization and Government Arsenal procurement.

 History

 Philippine Commonwealth

 By 1935, the Philippine Commonwealth, under the leadership of President Manuel Luis Quezon enacted the very first legislature of his government.
 Commonwealth Act Nr.
 01 ensured that Philippines will be prepared to thwart off any invasion or aggression of some sort by any nation, or entity and thus called upon its citizens to provide manpower to then fledgling Philippine Army.
 The National Defense Act of 1935 heralded the creation of what would be the Armed Forces of the Philippines and very first documented account of voluntary citizen enlistment.

 World War II

 Reservists fought hard during the 1940s and saw action on almost all parts of the country in World War II.
 Regular and reserve members of then Philippine Army/Philippine Army Air Corps (forerunner of the Phil Air Force), the Philippine Constabulary, and the Philippine Offshore Patrol (what would become the Phil Navy later on.) were incorporated with US units and rallied under the banner of the USAFFE.

 A ragtag group of former ROTC Cadets, Guerilla Fighters and draftees of the Philippine Army Reserve Force formed units among themselves and fought gallantly against the Japanese invaders.
 Collectively, they were known as the Hunters ROTC Unit.